pguyot/arm-runner-action/README.md

 Several scenarios are actually implemented as [tests](/.github/workflows).

+### Host and guest OS

+The action has been tested with `ubuntu-latest` (currently equivalent to `ubuntu-20.04`) and `ubuntu-22.04`.
+It requires a Linux kernel that is compatible enough with the guest system as it uses qemu userland emulation.
+It relies on binfmt.

 ### Commands

 The repository is copied to the image before the commands script is executed